Séanna Walsh

-Séanna Walsh or Séanna Breathnach (born 1957) is a Sinn Féin member of Belfast City Council and a former volunteer in the Provisional Irish Republican Army (IRA).
+Séanna Walsh or Séanna Breathnach or Sid Walsh (born 1957) is a Sinn Féin member of Belfast City Council and a former volunteer in the Provisional Irish Republican Army (IRA).

 Early life

 Walsh was born in the Short Strand area of East Belfast but for a time lived in Ravenhill Avenue until loyalists intimidated the Walsh family out of their home.
 Séanna's great grandfather had been shot dead in the same area by B-Specials when Northern Ireland was founded.

 IRA activity and imprisonment

 In 1973, Walsh was arrested along with a number of fellow IRA men while robbing a bank and was sentenced to five years' imprisonment.
 In Long Kesh prison, where he was entitled to Special Category Status as an IRA prisoner, he met and befriended Bobby Sands.

 Séanna was released from prison in May 1976.
 Three months later he was arrested and charged with possession of a rifle and was sentenced to ten years in prison.
 By the time he arrived back in the H-Blocks, the British government had withdrawn Special Category status and the IRA members had commenced their blanket protest.
 Walsh refused to wear a prison uniform and went on to become one of the leaders of the blanket protest.

 When the hunger strike ended in late 1981, Walsh became the Officer Commanding (OC) of the IRA prisoners in the H-Blocks.
 He was released after seven years and seven months.
 Upon his release, he married Sinéad Moore, a former republican prisoner.
-They and had two daughters, the youngest of whom was only two weeks old when he was arrested again, caught making explosives and mortar bombs He was sentenced to twenty-two years in prison.
+They had two daughters, the youngest of whom was only two weeks old when he was arrested again, caught making explosives and mortar bombs.
+He was sentenced to twenty-two years in prison.
 While on remand in Crumlin Road Gaol, Walsh again became OC of the IRA prisoners.